As this topic is increasingly receiving more exposure we hope this general guide helps our patrons.

 Who are the Official Box Offices?

-Please contact the Arena if you are unsure if any site to check if it is legitimate on: 0844 493 4567*
+Please contact the Arena if you are unsure and to check if it is legitimate site before you buy on: 0191 260 5000*

 Please note this email address is strictly only for patrons who cannot operate a telephone, all other enquiries should be made via the booking hotline, no correspondence will be entered into for general enquiries.